harshitvasu/just-notes/modern-history/spectrum-5.md

 in a succession dispute, the English intervened through Napier and started a war when the Amirs rose in revolt.
-The whole of Sindh capitulated within a short time, and the Amirs 114 ✫ A Brief History of Modern India were made captives and banished from Sindh.
+The whole of Sindh capitulated within a short time, and the Amirs

+were made captives and banished from Sindh.
 In 1843, under Governor General Ellenborough, Sindh was merged into the British Empire and Charles Napier was appointed its first